rstudio/education.rstudio.com/content/blog/2020-05-19-learnr/index.markdown

 ### You decide the starting point

 Writing code from scratch can be intimidating for first-time users.
-In learnr tutorials **you decide what code already exists**, and users can build on that.
+In learnr tutorials you decide what code already exists, and users can build on that.

 For example, you can pre-populate a code example for a basic graph with `ggplot2`, and users could just add or update variables for the x- and y- aesthetic.
 Even better: there is no risk of them breaking it.
 For each code example, there is a button in the top left to “Start Over,” which will return the code to the original.